httptoolkit/httptoolkit-website/src/docs/guides/android.md

 ## Intercepting browser traffic

-All traffic sent by Chrome on Android will trust the HTTP Toolkit certificate automatically after the application is set up.
+All traffic sent by Chrome on Android will trust the HTTP Toolkit certificate automatically, after the application is set up.

 This also applies to webviews inside applications, and to many other browsers including Brave & Microsoft Edge.

-Behaviour of non-Chromium browsers will vary.
+Behaviour of non-Chromium browsers varies.
 In general these should be treated like [intercepting a 3rd party app](/#intercepting-traffic-from-3rd-party-apps), but many browsers will have their own options available to manually trust HTTPS CA certificates.

 ## Intercepting traffic from your own app

-If you are targeting an Android API level below 23 (below Android 7), your application should trust the automatically installed certificate automatically, and no changes are required.
+If you are targeting an Android API level below 23 (below Android 7), your application will trust the automatically installed certificate automatically, and no changes are required.

-If not, you will need to explicitly opt in to trusting the certificate.
+If not, you need to explicitly opt in to trusting the certificate.
 You'll know this is happening because you'll see messages in HTTP Toolkit like "Certificate rejected for connection to..." and "Aborted connection to..." and "HTTPS setup failed for...".
 Each of these typically means the application rejected our HTTPS interception before sending its requests.

 To fix this you need to trust user-installed certificates in your app, like so: